Is it safe to travel to Spain? Should I cancel my holiday?

 At Valencia airport, there were 30 diversions and 49 cancellations on Wednesday, according to Aena, and airlines are said to be re-accommodating passengers who were unable to fly.

-As of Thursday afternoon, there were very few major disruptions to arrivals and departures from Valencia, with only one flight, a British Airways journey to London that was due to depart at 12pm local time, cancelled, according to data from FlightRadar24.
-Some flights in and out have been delayed, with waits usually ranging from 30 minutes to about three hours.
+As of Friday morning, there were very few major disruptions to arrivals at Valencia, while some morning departures appeared to be slightly delayed in taking off, with a TAP Air Portugal journey to Lisbon that was due to depart at 12pm local time, cancelled, according to data from FlightRadar.

-There have been reports of adverse weather at Jerez Airport and Seville Airport, so Aena has recommended the same advice of checking with your airline for your flight status.
+There had been reports of adverse weather on Thursday Jerez Airport and Seville Airport, so Aena has recommended the same advice of checking with your airline for your flight status.

 As of 31 October the UK’s Foreign Office (FCDO) travel advice said that journeys may be affected due to severe weather and flooding affecting many areas of southern and eastern Spain, particularly in the Valencia region and Castilla La Mancha.